Ministerial Secretary

 5. CHURCH GROWTH

 II.
-THE FAMILIES OF PASTORS
+THE FAMILIES OF SHEPHERDS

-For this reason the Ministerial Secretariat supports the formation of a ministerial family and provides the necessary support and resources to wives who wish to serve as support in the ministerial team.
+For this reason, the Ministerial Secretariat supports the formation of a ministerial family and provides the necessary support and resources to wives who wish to serve as support in the ministerial team.

 III.
 SUPPORT FOR THE PASTOR’S WIFE